standard-for-public-code/standard-for-public-code/criteria/advertise-maturity.md

     * pre-release version - code that is ready to be released but hasn't received formal approval yet
 * A codebase SHOULD contain a log of changes from version to version

 ## What this does

-Clearly signalling the maturity of a codebase helps others to decide whether to reuse the project, invest or contribute to it.
+Clearly signaling the maturity of a codebase helps others to decide whether to reuse the project, invest or contribute to it.

 ## What this does not do